-There are three main types of permanent hair removal readily available at most good clinics, which are:
+There are three main types of permanent hair removal techniques which are readily available at most good clinics:

 Laser hair removal is more than just ”zapping” unwanted hair.
 It is a medical procedure that requires training to perform and carries potential risks.
 Before getting laser hair removal, you should thoroughly check the credentials of the doctor or technician performing the procedure.